 2. Ethnic Long Shirts With Pants

-For a more relaxed and western look, pair an ethnic long shirt with an Indie pant.
+For a more relaxed and Western look, pair an ethnic long shirt with Indie pants.
 Try wearing a long shirt with embellishments for a more fashionable look.

 No matter what the occasion, you can never go wrong with a saree.
 Style your saree with traditional jewellery and a bold makeup look.